TimPasquini/BladesInTheDarkGenerators/README.md

 General operation info:

-Enter the number associated with the desired option to get an automatically generated description.
+If you're running the Master Generator, just enter the number associated with the desired option to get an automatically generated description for that menu item.

 Each generator exists as individual module that can be run from a terminal instance.
 Buildings and People require "common" or "rare" as